 Rock Solid-a homeschool high school, is an option for your family if you are interested in a challenging yet rewarding experience for your student, both academically and personally.
 We offer FULL AND PART TIME classes on campus Tuesdays and Fridays, working at home the other three days of the week.
 We offer the option of transcripts, diplomas, college guidance and a very memorable graduation ceremony.
 RSHS also ofers optional enrichment trip opportunities for each class to Id-Ra-Ha-Je, Costa Rica/Mexico mission trips, Summit Ministries and Washington DC.
 These trips have proven to be a favorite part of the high school experience for our students as they grow in their core foundation of striving to honor the Lord.

 The environment at RSHS is unique and positive.
 Concern for our children’s relationships and development from a Christian Worldview is just as important as their academic success.
-Enrollment is open now-you and your child are welcome to “shadow” classes for a day to get a sense of what RSHS is like.
+Enrollment is open now-you and your child will go through an interview process once you complete the paperwork.
 Please check our website for upcoming informational meetings and general information about our school.

 Office phone is: 303-797-1005